1031-Systems/1031_Delivery/Pico/README.md

 the Pico as well as the tabledefs file defining the hardware setup.
 It also validates the install.

+do_install also optionally installs some demo/diagnostic animations.
+These are simple left/right audio, to help get the audio channels hooked up as expected, and toggling digital channels 0-7 to get those signals hooked up right.
+These go into the Pico's onboard flash memory and will be executed when the SD card is not in the slot.

 ### dumpBinary.py

 dumpBinary.py is a small program to dump out the contents of a binary